jsta/neon_lakes/blog.md

+# What is the scope of NEON lakes data?

 > Detailed setup files and runnable python scripts for reproducing this blog post are at: https://github.com/jsta/neon_lakes

 The NEON documentation lists lakes among their targeted ecosystems.
-However, NEON has provides so much data it can be difficult to get a grasp of their lake data apart from other ecosystems.
+However, NEON provides so much data it can be difficult to get a grasp of their lake data apart from data collected in other ecosystems.
 Here, I show the scope of NEON lake data and how to get scripted access to it.
+In particular, I attempt to answer the question:  _**How much lake data is available through NEON and what types of data are provided?**_

 ## Dependencies